erfg12/erfg12.github.io/_posts/2018-7-31-windows-95-theme-for-windows-10.md

 >  All files must be permanently on your HDD.
 Do not delete them after customization!

-UPDATE: Want to change the boot screen?
-[I made this pack to customize it!
-Read the README.txt file given.](https://drive.google.com/open?id=0B4YtK9YXaHvQRkZKcjJIS0xQUm8)
+Want to change the boot screen?
+[I made this pack to customize it!](https://drive.google.com/open?id=0B4YtK9YXaHvQRkZKcjJIS0xQUm8)

 (You do need UEFI mode enabled with Secure Boot disabled.)